 MRDL (Maximum Residual Disinfectant Level): The highest level of a disinfectant allowed in drinking water.
-There is convincin evidence that additions of a disinfectant is necessary for control of microbial contaminants.
+There is convincing evidence that additions of a disinfectant is necessary for control of microbial contaminants.

-Annual Water Quality Report 2015

-Disinfectant residuals are required to keep the water free from harmful microbial contaminants.
-Levels below the Maximum Disinfectant

-, if ter MRDLG (Maximum Residual Disinfectant Level Goal): The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLG (Maximum Residual Disinfectant Level Goal): The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
 NA: Not applicable.

 NTU (Nephelometric Turbidity Units): Measurement of the clarity, or turbidity of water.
-Turbidity in excess of 5 NTU is just t noticeable to the average person. ppb (parts per billion): One part substance per billion parts a water (or micrograms per liter.) or ppm (parts per million): One part substance per million parts water (or milligrams per liter.) t TT (Treatment Technique): A required process intended to ng of reduce the level of a contaminant in drinking water.
+Turbidity in excess of 5 NTU is just noticeable to the average person.

+ppb (parts per billion): One part substance per billion parts water (or micrograms per liter.)

+ppm (parts per million): One part substance per million parts water (or milligrams per liter.)

+TT (Treatment Technique): A required process intended to reduce the level of a contaminant in drinking water.